Drink of me my dear lover…

 I went to the Austin Poetry reading near the downtown area in the Summer of 1996.
 I was told no open spots to read.
 I could be a back-up.
 Many forget and when there are up and we need a person to stand in.
 I told the pretty blond hair Texas girl.
 This would be fine.
 My name is Johnnie.
 She smiled and turned to me, told me to sit near the reader’s stand, so we can call you if you are needed.
 She gave me a smile and a waved goodbye.

 I read three poem this day.
 I met many writers and poets.
-We made planned to drink coffee and discuss the word.
-The last Poet to read was a red hair beauty.
+We made plans to drink coffee and discuss the word.
+The last Poet to read was a red haired beauty.
 She was tall and slim.
 Wearing her cotton blouse loosely and jean tight.
 She didn’t look up till she was on the stage.
 She told the audience.
 “My name is Katie.
-Just a working lady who love the poetry and story.
-She smiled and begin to read.
+Just a working lady who loves the poetry and story.
+She smiled and began to read.

 ” Wine and vinegar